Brown-University-Library/OLD-ARCHIVED_bul-search/README.md

 ## Without running a local Solr index.
 If you want to run the Blacklight web application but not build a local Solr index, set SOLR_URL in your `.env` file to `http://server.name.brown.edu:8081/solr`.
 This will allow you to search the remote index.
-You will need to be on the Brown network (in the SciLi?) or connected via VPN to connect to this index.

 ## Unit tests